EPI - European Pact for Integration

 As main outcome, partners cities will be better equipped to deal with challenges posed by weak integration and uncontrolled migration flows, thanks to the validation of pilot strategies that will be incorporated in long-term action plans at the end of the project.
 Third-country nationals will be better integrated in European cities and they will find easier ways to play an active role in the host societies.

-The project is implemented by 13 partners: PATRIR (Romania), Alimos Municipality (Greece), Local development and employment agency of Cartagena (Spain), Stadt Dietzenbach (Germany), Linköping Municipality (Sweden), Lublin Municipality (Poland), Ravennas Municipality (Italy), Riga Municipality (Latvia), Asociación Ciudades Interculturales (Spain), Consorzio Comunità Brianza (Italy), Pro Arbeit - Kreis Offenbach (Germany), Tree Agency (Estonia) and association Creative Ideas.
+The project is implemented by 13 partners: PATRIR - project coordinator (Romania), Alimos Municipality (Greece), Local development and employment agency of Cartagena (Spain), Stadt Dietzenbach (Germany), Linköping Municipality (Sweden), Lublin Municipality (Poland), Ravennas Municipality (Italy), Riga Municipality (Latvia), Asociación Ciudades Interculturales (Spain), Consorzio Comunità Brianza (Italy), Pro Arbeit - Kreis Offenbach (Germany), Tree Agency (Estonia) and association Creative Ideas.

 Project website: https://epi-project.com/